n19k6/mouse_jiggler/README.md

 Step 1:
 Install UF2 bootloader onto nRF52840 Dongle by following the detailed instructions given at [2].
-You need an raspberry pi and you have to solder two pin headers temporarily.
+You need a raspberry pi and you have to solder two pin headers temporarily.
 The mentioned hex-file in available at [3].

 Step 2: